Linyxus/capless-lean/README.md

 ## Step-by-step Instructions

 The mechanization uses Lean version `4.21.0-rc3`.
-If you compile from source, then some version of Lean 4 and `lake` needs to be installed on your system.
-Or you can just explore through one of the supplied virtual machine images.
+If you compile from source, then Lean 4 needs to be installed on your system, which can be conveniently done with [elan](https://github.com/leanprover/elan).
+The Lean manual also documents a way to quickly install Lean 4 with VSCode (see [here](https://docs.lean-lang.org/lean4/doc/quickstart.html)).
+Alternatively, you can just explore through one of the virtual machine images we supplied, where everything is set up.

 ### Compiling